What is the process of conversion of sugar into alcohol called?

 Ethanol in Fuel

 Ethanol is a domestically produced and renewable fuel.
 It is an increasing trend to mix ethanol into fuel.
-Also called Ethanol Blended petrol, it is increasingly being considered an alternative to pure petrol.
+Also called ethanol-blended petrol, it is increasingly being considered an alternative to pure petrol.
 The Government of India has also launched an initiative called Ethanol Blended Programme (EBP)

 Ethanol blending takes place at various levels.
 For example, E10 means 10% Ethanol and 90% Petrol, and E15 means 15% Ethanol and 85% Petrol.
 It is an effective method to decrease dependency on oil imports.